News

 MIB stated that one of the apps had 10 million downloads, while the other two had over 5 million downloads each on the Google Play Store.
 Out of the 10 blocked apps, seven were on the Google Play Store, and three were on Apple’s App Store.

-There were trailer-specific scenes, and external links were shared on the social media accounts of these platforms.
-The accounts had a following of over 3.2 million users.
-12 Facebook accounts, 17 Instagram accounts, 16 X accounts and 12 Youtube accounts were blocked.
+These platforms shared trailer-specific scenes and external links on their social media accounts, which had a following of over 3.2 million users.
+Authorities blocked 12 Facebook accounts, 17 Instagram accounts, 16 X accounts, and 12 YouTube accounts.

 Due to obscenity, a self-regulatory board established under Part III of the IT Rules issued an unfavourable order against Ullu, a different streaming service not on the current list, in June 2023.